sebastiandev/zipper/README.md

 **Zipper** depends on minizip as well but since it is used as a submodule, you get it when cloning the repo and it gets compiled with the project.

-*Note*: For windows users, zlib is expected to be found at ZLIBROOT.
+*Note*: For windows user, zlib is contained as a submodule.
+Due to how zlib named its libaray, you would need to build the whole project with release first, and then copy the zlib.dll under ./zlib_bin/Release to your executable.

 #### Download dependencies